Health and Safety: large fines for simple mistakes

 Our employment team

-- Simon Davies-Colley Associate LLB Simon is a commercial lawyer and a specialist in employment and construction law.
-He prefers a plain-English and practical approach to solving his client's legal issues.
+- Simon Davies-Colley Associate LLB Simon is a specialist in all aspects of employment and construction law.
 Contact

 Do it online